Academic Catalog

 2 Credits

-ATEG 60400 Foundations of Health Care Delivery and Administration (NLA)
+ATEG 60400 Health Care Delivery and Administration in Athletic Training (NLA)

 Addresses the organization and administration of health care delivery systems specific to athletic training.
-Emphasis on continual quality improvement, patient and clinical outcomes, payor systems and reimbursement, legal aspects, and operational management.
+Emphasizes continual quality improvement, patient and clinical outcomes, payor systems and reimbursement, legal aspects, and operational management.
 Prerequisites: ATEG 50400.
-(S)
+(F,Y)

 3 Credits